adriangershfeld/react-ecommerce-webapp/README.md

 # React E-Commerce WebApp

-A simple e-commerce web application built with React, Redux Toolkit, and React Query.
-Developed as the Front-End Specialization Project for Coding Temple.
+Front-End Specialization Project for Coding Temple.

-## Project Structure

-This document explains the purpose and functionality of each file in the project for presentation purposes:

 ### Root Files
 - **index.js**: The entry point of our application
   - Creates the React root using modern React 18 createRoot API
   - Renders the App component wrapped in StrictMode